-Businesses often engage in international expansion strategies (in contrast to the domestic market), involving alternatives ranging from exporting to internationalisation, multinationalisation and, finally, globalisation.
-Each of these is unlike the others in the capabilities and competencies needed by an organisation, as well as in the core marketing considerations of segmentation, targeting and positioning.
+In contrast with growing their domestic market, businesses often engage in strategic market expansion to other countries, involving alternative processes that range from exporting to internationalisation, multinationalisation, and globalisation.
+Each of these expansion strategies is unlike the others in the capabilities and competencies needed by the business, as well as in the core marketing considerations of segmentation, targeting and positioning it involves.

 On successful completion of the course students will be able to:

-1. Justify the importance of studying global marketing and its evolution; explain the challenges that influence global marketing decisions.
+1. Justify the importance of studying global marketing and explain the challenges that influence global marketing decisions.

-2. Distinguish between international and global marketing management.
+2. Distinguish between international, Multinational and global marketing management.

 3. Demonstrate cognitive knowledge of the skills required in identifying, assessing and selecting global market opportunities.

-4. Develop effective global marketing strategies and determining the method of entering a market.
+4. Develop effective global marketing strategies and determine the method of entering a market.

 5. Develop and justify global marketing mix programs for different environments.

-6. Recognise key factors in running effective global organisations and the managerial challenges facing international and global marketing managers.
+6. Recognise key factors in running effective global businesses and the managerial challenges facing global marketing managers.

 7. Apply global marketing concepts to gain strategic insights from case studies of real global marketing issues.

-8. Develop and justify an in-depth marketing plan.
+8. Develop and justify an in-depth global marketing plan.

 This course includes but is not limited to the following topics: